jnzlab/security-program/security-program.md

    6.2 **Outbound Connection Control**
    - Block outgoing traffic to unknown IPs/domains.
-   - Use DNS filtering to prevent connections to malicious C&C servers.
+   - Use DNS filtering to prevent connections to malicious servers.

 7. **Respond to Ransomware Activity**
    7.1 **Isolation**